UTEL-UIUC/gtfs_segments/README.md

 ### Option A

 Use pip to install the package.
-Windows users may have to download and install Microsoft Visual C++ distributions.
-Follow [these](https://stackoverflow.com/questions/29846087/error-microsoft-visual-c-14-0-is-required-unable-to-find-vcvarsall-bat) instructions.

 ```sh
 pip install gtfs-segments
 ```
+> ℹ️ Windows users may have to download and install Microsoft Visual C++ distributions.
+Follow [these](https://stackoverflow.com/questions/29846087/error-microsoft-visual-c-14-0-is-required-unable-to-find-vcvarsall-bat) instructions.

-<b> Google Colab :</b> You can install and use the `gtfs-segments` via google colab.
+> 📓 <b> Google Colab :</b> You can install and use the `gtfs-segments` via google colab.
 Here is a [tutorial](https://colab.research.google.com/drive/1mGmFxw8G194bmg3VQm6vg7dVxCt715eD?usp=sharing
 ) to help you get started.
 Make a copy and get started with your work!

 ### Option B